-Well known to both Texas tourists and New Mexico locals, this mountain town of Ruidoso is a hot spot for off-the-beaten-path adventures in both summer and winter.
+There are a variety of warm and cold weather things to do in Ruidoso, New Mexico.
+Well-known to both Texas tourists and New Mexico locals, this mountain town is a hot spot for off-the-beaten-path adventures in both summer and winter.

 From zip-lining to horseback riding and hiking the White Sands National Monument, my schedule was packed full of unique adventures.
 I had only 3 days to explore this mountain town and all it has to offer.
 I didn’t have time to see everything, so I lined up a slew of additional wish-list activities for a return visit.
 I had an incredible time exploring during the warm weather season and would love to return when there is snow to experience a whole new set of activities.

 Whether you prefer outdoor activities or taking in the rich history and culture of an area, this list covers all you need to know to plan your own perfect vacation in Ruidoso.
 I’m so happy I made the trip to New Mexico to explore this wonderful mountain town, and I know you will be too.

 Top Things to Do in Ruidoso, New Mexico

 Ruidoso has several great options for trail riding.
 I met up with the wranglers at Grindstone Stables, and they took us on a scenic three-mile ride along Townsend Ridge, which offered spectacular views of Grindstone Lake below.
 The stables housed a huge variety of horses, suitable for both experienced riders and those who have never ridden before.